Family Camp FAQ’s

 Appendix: If you show up and we can accommodate you, there will likely be an increased fee and payment will need to be made on the spot and at the time of check-in.

 Q: Is there power to blow up an air mattress?

 A: Power is very limited.
 There is some power in the training center where adults can charge phones and you could probably blow up an air mattress there as well.
 Access to this area may be limited.

 Q: If I cannot make it till Saturday, would that be okay and what time should I arrive by?

 A: If you are not able to make it until Saturday, that is fine.
-We will have someone standing by for check-in on Saturday morning from 7am – 9am at the Training Center at the end of the Packing Lot.
+We will have someone standing by for check-in on Saturday morning from 7am – 9am at the Dining Hall.

 Q: We are interested in attending the Family Camp.
 However, we can only attend Friday Night-Saturday.
 Do we need to pay the full cost if we are not attending the full weekend?

 A: Yes the full cost of camp remains if staying through Saturday as the majority of the camp fees pertain to Saturday’s activities and food.

 Q: Will there be a campfire and such to satisfy the webelo requirements?

 A: There will be a camp wide closing camp fire that all units are invited and strongly encouraged to participate in.
 The success of the camp fire will depend on the level of participation we get from the units or families.
 Bring your skits, songs, and energy to make it a great camp fire!
 These days it not only helps Webelos with requirements but most of the ranks have a requirement to participate in something like this.